lsst/LDM-PMT/index.rst

 Planning Packages
 -----------------
-The work is divided into *o(100)* concrete, technical *packages of planned work*.
-The packages divide work at the 3rd Level of WBS, e.g., typically a 3rd Level WBS is broken down into 10-20 packages.
+The work is divided into *o(few hundred)* concrete, technical *packages of planned work*.
+The packages divide work at the 3rd Level of WBS, e.g., typically a 3rd Level WBS is broken down into 20-50 packages.
 Each such package addresses a piece of work defined in the baseline, and all together they cover the entire DM Baseline.
 Each package has a clearly defined scope, deliverable(s), resource cost, and an end date.
 Additionally, each package keeps track of which section(s) of which baseline document it implements.